Rflopz/react-training/p04-mui-quotes/README.md

 > AC
 > * the oulined icon should be replaced with the filled icon
 > * the color of the filled icon should me red
-> * the filled icon should shout until a new quote shows
+> * the filled icon should show until a new quote shows

 > ## As a user I need to see the list of favorite quotes.
 Each item on the list should have the quote and author and a button to delete it from the list.
 > AC